nsoontie/IntroPython/README.md

 2. Download the Python 3 installer for OS X.
 3. Install Python 3 using all of the defaults for installation.
 4. Check the installation by opening a terminal window.
 Type `jupyter notebook` and press enter.
-Your web browser should open Jupyter notebook in a new tab.
+Your web browser should open JupyterNnotebook in a new tab.

 #### Linux Users